How To Grow Beetroot

 Sow

-Beetroot is so flexible – you can direct or tray sow it.
+Beetroot is so flexible - you can direct sow, or tray sow.
 Let soil conditions and temperature be your guide.
-When soil is warm and light, sow direct otherwise tray sow.
+When soil is warm and light, sow direct.
+If its cold, wet or heavy - tray sow.

-To direct sow, make a small hole, twice as deep as the size of the seed and pop 3 seeds in it.
+- To direct sow, make a small hole, twice as deep as the size of the seed and pop 3 seeds in it.
 Leave a 10cm space between each group of seeds.
-Keep an eye beneath the sack and once the beets have 2 leaves, peel the sack off.
-Protect these newbies with a bit of birdnet or birdsticks and if slugs are a risk then sprinkle bait or whatever it is you do to manage them.
+Lay a bit of sack over the seed and once the beets have 2 leaves, peel the sack off.
+Protect these newbies with a bit of birdnet or birdsticks, and if slugs are a risk sprinkle bait, trap, or do slug harvesting at night.

 Companions

-Beetroot grows best as a companion plant because it matures fast (50 – 60 days).
+Beetroot grows best as a companion plant because it matures fast (50 - 60 days).
 Increase the usefulness of your space by planting it with long term crops like tomatoes, beans, broccoli, cucumbers or in between young squash plants or low flowers like chamomile and calendula.
-When your beetroot crop is the fast-growing companion to a long term crop, you’ll harvest the beetroot as the companion crop is taking over and filling the space.
-Continuity of ground cover looks after our soils in the best of ways as well as using our garden space efficiently.
+Harvest the beetroot as the companion crop is taking over and filling the space.

 Choose a companion with a spreading root rather than a bulbing one.
-Crops stacked like this compliment + support rather than compete.
-Though they are close together, they’ve got their own place in the jigsaw puzzle.
+Crops stacked like this compliment + support each other, rather than compete.

 Watering + feeding